 To be eligible for points in a particular race the following eligibility requirements must be fulfilled at the time of the race:

-(ii) The boat owner must at the time of that race be a fully paid up member of the Hornsea
+(i) The boat owner must at the time of that race be a fully paid up member of the Hornsea Sailing Club.

 The numbers of races scheduled and the scheduled time of the starting signal for each class is published in the Club Year Planner and the Club Information brochure displayed on the Official Notice Board in the Club Room.